smddev/site/src/content/projects/manufacturing-intelligence-app.md

 ## Outcome

-Product is in use by few big production companies in China
+Product is in use by few big production companies in China.